microsoft/fast/packages/fast-tooling-react/README.md

 ### Viewer content

+A `ViewerContent` component is available to provide some basic functionality in conjunction with the `Viewer`.

-Using the `Viewer` when the provided `iframeSrc` is pointing to a route that contains the `ViewerContent` component.
+Using the `Viewer` prop `iframeSrc` and pointing it to a route that contains the `ViewerContent` component will allow the automatic generation of components.

 Example: